 I think this monster bookmark craft would be a really great gift for your preschooler to give their classmates for a little Halloween treat.
 Just attach a piece of candy and you’re good to go!

 This mess-free monster painting is great for young toddlers and even babies.
 Your toddler will have so much fun smudging the paint around but you’ll be happy knowing you won’t have to clean up a mess later!

 19. Cookie Cutter Ghosts

-These cookie cutter ghosts are another super easy Halloween craft for toddlers, they are even good for 1-2 year-olds because there is not much precision involved.
+These cookie-cutter ghosts are another super easy Halloween craft for toddlers, they are even good for 1 to 2-year-olds because there is not much precision involved.
 You will need a ghost cookie cutter, so if you don’t have one you might have to move on to the next craft or Amazon Prime one.